irislin1006/paper_logs/LLM/alignment/Sabotage evaluations for frontier models.md

 # Sabotage evaluations for frontier models

 ## **Core Idea**
-The paper explores **sabotage capabilities** in large language models (LLMs), focusing on whether models can covertly undermine oversight, manipulate human decision-making, or introduce vulnerabilities into important systems without detection.
+The paper explores **sabotage capabilities** in LLMs, focusing on whether models can covertly undermine oversight, manipulate human decision-making, or introduce vulnerabilities into important systems without detection.

 This is distinct from typical **dangerous-capability evaluations**, which assess whether models can be misused by humans for harm (e.g., in cyber offenses, bio-risk).
 Instead, sabotage evaluations investigate whether the model itself can act **intentionally and autonomously** to deceive or manipulate.